 Annual leave is a big part of running a business in Australia.
-In addition to annual leave, employees may also be entitled to other types of leave, such as carer's leave, which is essential for understanding overall leave entitlements.
+In addition to annual leave, employees may also be entitled to other types of leave, such as sick and carer’s leave, which is essential for understanding overall leave entitlements.

 Under the NES, full-time workers and employees get 4 weeks (20 days) of annual leave per year based on a standard 38-hour workweek.
 Part-time employees get leave on a pro-rata basis relative to their hours worked.
 Casual employees don’t get annual leave but get a higher hourly rate known as casual loading to compensate for this.